While printing documents and photos, we often ignore the print resolution.

 Selecting between 300 dpi vs 600 dpi printing depends on your printing needs and objectives.

 Knowing these little details is important for the quality of your work.
 A 300 dpi is a good selection for normal text and pictures but for more specialized jobs you need better resolution.
+This is why good quality photo printers typically have such a high DPI.

-Why DPI is important for Prints?
+Why DPI Is Important For Prints?

 As we said, dpi is the printer’s ability to use ink dots per inch.